13-year-old shot and killed near Spanish Lake apartment complex, police say

 ST. LOUIS COUNTY (KMOV.com) -- A 13-year-old boy was shot while walking in front of a North County apartment complex Thursday evening.
-This comes after a 3-year-old accidentally shot and killed himself earlier in the day.
+His shooting death comes after a 3-year-old accidentally shot and killed himself earlier in the day.

 Police said the boy was found shot around 6 p.m. near the Oak Park Apartments in Spanish Lake near Interstate 270 and Bellefontaine Road.
 He was taken to a local hospital where he later died from his injuries.